ankit7/ankit7.github.io/_posts/2012-02-09-how-to-setup-an-ecommerce-store-in-india.markdown

 ## How to build an online store in India

 What I'm going to recommend is only suitable for Small Business owners.
-If you've a small team (or only you), small budget and some cool products, these solutions will help you to build your own store easily.<!-- more -->
+If you've a small team (or only you), small budget and some cool products, these solutions will help you to build your own store easily.

 If you've got a good budget and big team, I would recommend to you consult the e-commerce Developers.
 They may have better solutions to suit your requirements.